healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 ### 5.0 - Ease of Use

 This Bella ceramic kettle is quite heavy compared to glass and even stainless steel (-1).
-However, the material means there’s no plastic coming into contact with your water—something many people appreciate (+1).
-Evidently, we noticed no odd odor during our first boil or any subsequent one.
+However, ceramics means no plastic coming into contact with your water—something many people appreciate (+1).
+Evidently, we noticed no odd odor during our first boil or thereafter.

 Having only the power switch, the Bella is as easy to use as it can be (+2).
 The large opening of 3.74 inches allowed us to comfortably pour in water from the tap or any container (+1).

-Thanks to its gooseneck spout, the arm-to-kettle pouring angle is very precise, especially when you’re trying to steep your tea (+1).
+Thanks to its gooseneck spout, the arm-to-kettle pouring angle is very precise (+1).
+This means if you’re steeping tea leaf directly inside the kettle, it’s easy to pour straight off the top.

-The carafe doesn’t have a water level window, only markings on the inside which can be quite tricky to get the exact volume of water you desire.
-Nonetheless, it should not be too much of a problem as long as you keep the water level below maximum (+0).
+The carafe doesn’t have a water level window, only markings on the inside which can be quite tricky if you need an exact measurement of water.
+Nonetheless, it shouldn’t be a problem as long as you keep the water level below maximum (+0).

-The handle feels good in the hand and seems sturdy when we pick the kettle up, including when it’s filled with water to the max (+2).
-However, be careful and make sure your hand isn’t wet when handling the kettle because its polished surface is very smooth throughout (-1).
+The handle feels good to grip and seemed sturdy when we picked the kettle up, including when it was filled to the max (+2).
+However, be mindful if your hands are wet because its polished surface is very smooth (-1).

 This old-school lid may require a bit of force though to remove due to how tightly it closes (+0).
 We think this feature is good for minimizing heat loss but can be cumbersome for seniors to use.
-You don’t have to worry about accidentally scalding yourself, however, as long as you hold the lid by its handle and don’t touch the flat surface.
+You don’t have to worry about accidentally scalding yourself, however, as long as you hold the lid by its nob and don’t touch the flat surface.

-The power base fits below its carafe so the entire thing doesn’t wobble around during boiling but it doesn’t have the sturdiest structure (+0).
-Due to the flat shape of the cord, it was impossible for us to wrap it tightly around storage (+0).
+The carafe fits neatly onto the power base and  doesn’t wobble during boiling but it’s not the sturdiest of structures (+0).
+Due to the flat shape of the cord, it was difficult to wrap it tightly around storage (+0).
 After wrapping, the cord still stuck out quite a bit—10 inches, including the plug.

 ### 7.0 - Cleaning